 Related: Premiere Rush vs. Premiere Pro

-So, what effects do you get?
-Both come with video, title, transition, and filter effects.
+Both have video, title, transition, and filter effects.
 Premiere Pro stores all effects in the effects section/workspace.
 You can search for an effect in the search bar.

-VideoStudio also comes with the same effects, but the tool separates each in its own section.
+VideoStudio also has the same effects, but the tool separates each into its section.
 You can preview an effect before adding it to the video.

 Ease of use

 Overall, I feel that VideoStudio is easier to navigate and use.
-It comes with fewer tools, which make it perfect for new content creators.
+It comes with fewer tools, making it perfect for new content creators.

-Premiere Pro is complex compared to VideoStudio, and its tools might be a little bit overwhelming for a new user.
+Premiere Pro is complex, and its tools can be overwhelming for a new user.
 To master Premiere Pro, you must go through sequence management, keyframes, and various effects.